maxmilton/trackx-demo/README.md

 ### Goals

-- Don't add any demo specific things to [the main project](https://github.com/maxmilton/trackx); people who host a regular instance must have zero impact
+- Don't add demo specific things to <https://github.com/maxmilton/trackx>; anyone who runs regular TrackX must have zero impact.
+- No performance impact on the live instance.
+- Performance should be similar to regular TrackX.
+- The dashboard should still be real-time.

 ## How does it work, technically?